 The kitchen is one of the most dangerous areas for people with dementia.
-Fortunately, you can make it safer with a few simple tips outlined above.
+Fortunately, you can make it safer for older adults with a few simple safety tips outlined above.

 While following the above tips will definitely help make your kitchen safer, it is important to remember that dementia is a progressive disease that gets worse with time.

 You, therefore, need to stay on your toes, making more changes as time goes by to ensure that this part of the house remains as safe as possible.

 Do you have other kitchen safety tips for seniors with dementia that you want to share?
 Tell me about them in the comments below!